Printable Page Corn News Return to Menu - Page 1 2 3 4 5 6

 SOYBEANS:

-$11.39 1/4, where we find the 20-day moving average, with the fresh high at
+resistance is $11.67, where we find the 20-day moving average, which we tested

 WHEAT: